Skip to main content

 • Havana Aft-View Extended Balcony (HI)

-When staying in a Havana balcony, you have exclusive access to the Havana Pool with two large hot tubs with tropical-themed decor.
-This is a relaxing space away from the bustling main pool deck with umbrellas and loungers.
+When staying in a Havana balcony, you have exclusive access to the Havana Pool.
+This area has two large hot tubs and sports tropical-themed decor.
+It's a relaxing space away from the bustling main pool deck with umbrellas and loungers.

 While the Havana Bar is open to all guests onboard, the pool area is exclusive for Havana cabin guests.
-Havana balconies have direct access to the Havana Bar, so if you plan to spend a lot of time in this bar, a Havana balcony could be the perfect choice for you.
+Havana balconies have direct access to the Havana Bar, so if you plan to spend a lot of time in this bar, a Havana balcony could be the perfect choice!

 Available: Vista Class ships